2004090/CS220-AU-portfolio/README.md

 - 2021-12-06 put the V&R map in my essay
 - 2021-12-06 completed and understood the structure on my essay
 - 2021-12-07 sent the essay to the lecturer and waiting for feedback
+- 2021-12-09 sent the essay to Christian for peer assessment

 <br>

 ## TODO
 - carry on working on the website
 - trying to update every necessary information on different sections on Github
-- send the essay and website for peer assessment
+- trying to edit my essay and put my second V&R map

 ## References